The 2023 rate and tax-supported operating and capital budgets were deemed approved by City Council on February 15.

 Seniors Services & Long-Term Care

-Long-Term Care Homes & Services IconSeniors Services and Long-Term Care provide a variety of long-term health care services for residents in the City’s long-term care homes and for vulnerable individuals who reside in the community.
+Long-Term Care Homes & Services IconSeniors Services & Long-Term Care provides a variety of long-term health care services for residents in the City’s long-term care homes and for vulnerable individuals who reside in the community.

-Seniors Services and Long-Term Care 10-year Capital Budget and Plan
+Seniors Services & Long-Term Care 10-year Capital Budget and Plan

 Social Development, Finance & Administration

-Social Development, Finance & Administration IconSocial Development, Finance and Administration (SDFA) leads the City’s commitment to provide inclusive and safe neighbourhoods and communities.
+Social Development, Finance & Administration IconSocial Development, Finance & Administration leads the City’s commitment to provide inclusive and safe neighbourhoods and communities.
 Staff build and leverage intergovernmental and community partnerships to develop and deliver integrated services that are responsive to community social needs.
-The Program provides financial and program support to the City’s Cluster A social services programs.

 Toronto Employment & Social Services

-Toronto Employment & Social Services IconToronto Employment and Social Services (TESS) provides employment services, financial assistance and social supports to Torontonians to strengthen their social and economic well-being in their communities.
+Toronto Employment & Social Services IconToronto Employment & Social Services provides employment services, financial assistance and social supports to Torontonians to strengthen their social and economic well-being.

-Toronto Employment and Social Services 10-year Capital Budget and Plan
+Toronto Fire Services 10-year Capital Budget and Plan

 Toronto Paramedic Services

-Toronto Paramedic Services IconToronto Paramedic Services is the sole provider of emergency medical response for the City of Toronto: a service area encompassing 650 square kilometres with a daytime population of 3.5 million people.
-This makes Toronto Paramedic Services the largest municipal paramedic service in Canada.
+Toronto Paramedic Services IconToronto Paramedic Services is the largest municipal paramedic service in Canada, providing emergency medical response for a service area encompassing 650 square kilometres with a daytime population of 3.5 million people.

 Toronto Paramedic Services Budget Note